coveo/search-ui/README.md

 You should install the Coveo JavaScript Search UI Framework as an npm package:

     npm install --save coveo-search-ui

-Although not recommended, you can also fetch the latest beta (unstable) build:

-    npm install --save coveo-search-ui@beta

 All resources will be available under `node_modules/coveo-search-ui/bin`.
 You can include those in your pages with `<script>` tags.